NCAR/dart-developers-guide/source/issues.rst

 Labels
 ^^^^^^

 Github allows issues to be labeled.
+Here are some you may want to use:

 Bug
   Something is incorrect or not working